ulbqb/ibc-go/CONTRIBUTING.md

 ## Forking

 Please note that Go requires code to live under absolute paths, which complicates forking.
-While my fork lives at `https://github.com/colin-axner/ibc-go`, the code should never exist at `$GOPATH/src/github.com/colin-axner/ibc-go`.
+While my fork lives at `https://github.com/someone/ibc-go`, the code should never exist at `$GOPATH/src/github.com/someone/ibc-go`.
-Instead, we use `git remote` to add the fork as a new remote for the original repo, `$GOPATH/src/github.com/cosmos/ibc-go`, and do all the work there.
+Instead, we use `git remote` to add the fork as a new remote for the original repo, `$GOPATH/src/github.com/line/ibc-go`, and do all the work there.

 For instance, to create a fork and work on a branch of it, I would:

 - Create the fork on github, using the fork button.
-- Go to the original repo checked out locally (i.e. `$GOPATH/src/github.com/cosmos/ibc-go`)
+- Go to the original repo checked out locally (i.e. `$GOPATH/src/github.com/line/ibc-go`)
-- `git remote add fork git@github.com:colin-axner/ibc-go.git`
+- `git remote add fork git@github.com:someone/ibc-go.git`

 Now `fork` refers to my fork and `origin` refers to the ibc-go version.
 So I can `git push -u fork main` to update my fork, and make pull requests to ibc-go from there.
-Of course, replace `colin-axner` with your git handle.
+Of course, replace `someone` with your git handle.

 To pull in updates from the origin repo, run